palaa159/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 You can edit the the name of this file by clicking in the "File Name" text field.

-**Playback files and user data are stored in a folder called `SavedData`.** OpenBCI Data Format Playback Files use [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) formatting and plain text.
+**Playback files and user data are stored in a folder called `SavedData`.** OpenBCI Playback Files use [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) formatting and plain text.

 For Mac `Applications/SavedData/`